cluoma/bittyblog/README.md

         - bittyblog has the option to enable an in-memory cache.
 Please pay attention to your machines available memory when setting the cache size.
         - `USE_CACHE` set to 0 to disable, anything else will enable the cache
         - `CACHE_INIT_BUCKETS` the initial size of the cache.
 The cache will be expanded if needed, set to a low value.
         - `MAX_CACHE_BYTES` the maximum number of bytes of stored payload.
-Not that this does not count the memory needed for data structures.
-Actual memory usage will be 1.2-1.5 times higher than the number set here.
+Note that this does not count the memory needed for data structures.
+Actual memory usage will be 1.2-1.5 times higher than the number set here when the cache is full.
         - `CACHE_TIMEOUT_SECONDS` cache entries older than this will be removed if the cache starts to run out available space.

 4. Enable fastCGI